Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #information-theory.entropy, #probability.distributions, #computer-science.data-encoding

-## Discuss the relationship between entropy and coding length in the context of the noiseless coding theorem.
+## Discuss the relationship between entropy and coding length in the context of the noiseless coding theorem

 The noiseless coding theorem, a fundamental principle in information theory devised by Shannon in 1948, asserts that the minimum average length of a code needed to transmit the state of a random variable without noise cannot be less than the entropy of the variable.
 For example, even when using an optimal coding scheme for non-uniform distributions, the average code length equals the entropy as shown: